Fintech Business Models

 - operating a crowdfunding portal using prospectus exemptions other than start-up crowdfunding, please contact us at firstname.lastname@example.org

-- capital raising using the prospectus exemption related to start-up crowdfunding, take a look at our Guide for Issuers (conducting a securities crowdfunding offering)
+- capital raising using the prospectus exemption related to start-up crowdfunding, take a look at our Guide for Businesses (conducting a securities crowdfunding offering)

-Crypto-asset trading primarily occurs through online trading platforms, some of which are commonly known as “cryptocurrency exchanges”.
-Crypto-asset trading platforms may trigger securities laws both by how they trade crypto-assets, and also by what crypto-assets the platform facilitates trading in.
+Crypto trading primarily occurs through online trading platforms, some of which are commonly known as “cryptocurrency exchanges”.
+Crypto trading platforms may trigger securities laws both by how they trade, and also by what crypto assets the platform facilitates trading in.
 The fact that a platform is commonly known as an “exchange” does not mean that it is authorized under securities laws to operate as an exchange, and many online trading platforms today are not authorized under securities laws.

 Distributed Ledger Technology (DLT) and Blockchain

 Many different fintech business models are utilizing DLT, including public or permissioned blockchains, in their operations.
 Securities laws may apply to such a business model, particularly if the business is operating as a marketplace participant or offering, trading, or advising in securities or derivatives.
 If you have an innovative business model that uses DLT and are seeking guidance on the application of securities laws to your model, please contact the Fintech and Innovation Team using the contact information at the bottom of this page.

 Regulatory technology, commonly known as “regtech”, applies to new technology developed to address regulatory requirements.
 Firms may use regtech to streamline operations and decrease compliance costs.

 Dependent on how regtech is used to meet regulatory requirements, it may trigger securities law considerations.
 If you are a regtech provider and are seeking guidance on how securities laws may apply to you, please contact the Fintech and Innovation Team for further information.